Injury Reserve: 2020–2023: Death of Stepa J. Groggs, By the Time I Get to Phoenix, disbandment of group and By Storm

 Stepa J. Groggs died on June 29, 2020, at age 32.
 The group announced his death on their Twitter account, mourning "a loving father, life partner and friend."
-No cause of death has been released.
+No cause of death was released.
 Since Groggs's death, the group has been featured on songs by Dos Monos, Tony Velour and Aminé.

 On September 15, 2021, the group self-released their second studio album, By the Time I Get to Phoenix, led by the singles, "Knees", and "Superman That".
 The album features Bruiser Brigade rapper ZelooperZ, and was engineered by Zeroh.
 Shortly following the release, the group embarked on a worldwide tour, alongside Slauson Malone and Colloboh on the US leg.
 Initially, Zeroh was the supporting act alongside Slauson Malone, but was replaced with Colloboh due to unforeseen circumstances.

-In an interview with Huck Magazine, interviewer Thomas Hobbs asked Ritchie with a T if the group could continue without Stepa J. Groggs, responding that, "I can imagine him joking and saying: 'Y'all better still do this shit!'.
+In an interview with Huck Magazine, interviewer Thomas Hobbs asked Ritchie with a T if the group could continue without Groggs.
+Ritchie responded: "I can imagine [Groggs] joking and saying: 'Y'all better still do this shit!'.
 But then I can also imagine him saying: 'You better not step on a stage without me!'.
 We're still figuring it out...
 We've not had an explicit conversation about continuing the group, but me and Parker will continue to create together [in some capacity]."

-On September 28, 2022, the group released a remix of "Ghost" by experimental pop musician, Body Meat, marking their first release since By the Time I Get to Phoenix in 2021.
+On September 28, 2022, the group released a remix of "Ghost" by experimental pop musician, Body Meat, marking their first release since By the Time I Get to Phoenix.

+On July 6, 2023, the group confirmed on their Instagram story that there would be no new music from Injury Reserve going forward, and that Ritchie and Corey would continue to produce music under the name By Storm.
+On their Twitter account, they posted an announcement for the premiere of a double music video.
+The first half of the video is for "Bye Storm", the final track on By the Time I Get to Phoenix and billed as "Injury Reserve's last song"; the second half is for By Storm's debut single "Double Trio".